Chocolate Labradoodle Puppies and Mini Labradoodle Puppies for Sale

 If you read our Labradoodle puppy methodology and like what you read, you should consider adopting one of our puppies.

-We have a one-year health guarantee on each of our puppies.
-We encourage you to do your research, and talk to us if you’re interested (email email@example.com).
+We have a three-year health guarantee on each of our puppies if the forever home continues to feed TLC (one year health guarantee on all others).
+We encourage you to do your research, and talk to us if you’re interested (email firstname.lastname@example.org).

 If you’re concerned about shedding, you definitely should get a F1b Labradoodle or F1b mini Labradoodle, and if you like the color chocolate, than we might be a good match for you as Chocolate Labradoodles are our specialty.